ashtonw7/writing-with-no-purpose/posts/jester.md

 “I have no idea what you’re trying to do here.
 Take that hat off and get back to work,” he replied.

 And so I sulked back to my desk in shame.
-My boss hadn’t even had the courtesy to put in the gallows in the town square.
+My boss hadn’t even had the courtesy to put me in the gallows in the town square.
 We don’t even have a town square.

 So it seems like I’m cursed to yearn for a life I will never live.
 The world of being a medieval jester will only exist to me in my dreams.
 Life’s funny like that.
 It’s a bit of a jester itself.